Menu

 Current message: Processed: Hello

 Step one ran.
-The graph froze right before step two started.
-At this point you can peek at the state — or change it — before letting it continue.
+The graph froze before step two.
+You can look at or change the state before moving on.

 python